-3.1.1 CKM Challenges

-In order to address the needs of their customers, CCC agents utilize different information sources provided by an internal unit named Information Support.
-The content was mostly disseminated via email.
+3.1.1 CKM challenges.
+In order to address the needs of their customers, CCC agents utilize different information channels provided by an internal unit named information support.
+On one side, the content was disseminated via e-mail.
 While this was possible without further investments in the technical infrastructure, each CCC employee had to organize his or her content individually and new employees did not have access to older information.
-Therefore, a knowledge platform was created using basic web technology which offered the same information as email with a certain time delay.
-Yet, with an increasing amount of content, the navigational structure eventually became more and more cluttered.
-Since no search function was available, the CCC agents tended to still primarily use email for information retrieval and not the central knowledge platform.
+Therefore, a knowledge platform was created using basic web technology which offered the same information as e-mail with a certain time delay.
+As the amount of content increased, the navigational structure eventually became more and more cluttered.
+Since no search function was available, the CCC agents tended to primarily use their e-mail folder for information retrieval and not the central knowledge platform.

 The existing solution also caused significant costs for creating, formatting and publishing content.
-The complicated process with only very basic support in converting documents to a web-based format also delayed timely publication, which is critical to supporting the CCC agents.
+The complicated process with only very basic support by information systems in converting documents to a web-based format also delayed timely publication, which is critical to supporting the CCC agents.

-3.1.2 Relevant Knowledge Aspects
+3.1.2 Relevant knowledge aspects.
 The relevant knowledge aspects in this case were content as well as composition.
 The focus of the project was to provide the CCC employee with knowledge for the customer, thereby concentrating on explicated knowledge that can be rather easily transferred.
 One major shortcoming was in the current design of knowledge composition.
 The navigational structure was unwieldy and searching for content was not possible.
-This also applied to Information Support since the editors had no adequate tool to help them structure the knowledge and get an overview of existing documents.
+This also applied to information support since the editors had no adequate tool to help them structure the knowledge and get an overview of existing documents.

-The major content challenge, requiring up to 50% percent of the time to supply information to the CCC was the conversion of documents from office application formats delivered by other departments into content displayable in a web browser.
+The major content challenge, requiring up to 50 percent of the time to supply information to the CCC was the conversion of documents from office application formats delivered by other departments into content displayable in a web browser.
 Up to the project, editors had to convert content manually with specialized HTML-editors.

 To overcome the challenges, a new content management system was selected.
-It includes a conversion tool which is based on newly created templates in office applications and creates content in HTML format automatically.
-The application for the editors enables them to publish new content directly from the Office application and provides an overview of existing documents.
+It included a conversion tool which was based on newly created templates in office applications and creates content in HTML format automatically.
+The application for the editors enables them to publish new content directly from the office application and provides an overview of existing documents.
 They can be directly accessed and edited from within the tool.
 On the part of the CCC agents, the content management system offers a search function in addition to a redesigned consistent navigational structure.

-3.1.3 Results
+3.1.3 Results.
 Based on a detailed analysis of the processes of CCC agents and editors, knowledge dissemination was significantly improved.
 The new structure and improved timeliness of information available on the knowledge platform is an important factor in supporting CCC agents.
 It enables them to provide faster answers with higher quality.
 By saving time, customers are served faster.
 An individual agent can serve more customers, thereby increasing service levels and reducing waiting time.

-For the Information Support department, the costs and time needed to maintain the new platform was greatly reduced by mostly eliminating efforts to convert existing content.
-The structure is now maintained much more easily.
-The focus on just one information source makes it easier for agents to find what they need, reduces operational costs of publication for editors and strain on the network infrastructure caused by large email attachments.
+For the information support department, the cost and time needed to maintain the new platform were greatly reduced by mostly eliminating efforts to convert existing content.
+The structure could now be maintained much more easily.
+The focus on just one information source makes it easier for agents to find what they need and reduces operational costs of publication for editors as well as strain on the network infrastructure caused by large e-mail attachments.